Neal Mohan: Google

 On April 13, 2007, Google agreed to acquire DoubleClick for US$3.1 billion.
 Google executive Susan Wojcicki largely orchestrated this action.
 For the next 15 years, she worked extensively with Mohan, who formally joined Google in 2007, playing a key role in the integration process with DoubleClick.
 While at Google, Mohan managed the company's 2010 US$85 million acquisition of Invite Media.
-Before moving to YouTube, he was senior vice president of display and video ads at Google.
+Before moving to YouTube, he was senior vice president of display and video ads at Google and oversaw Google's expansion into display advertising.

 In 2011, Rosenblatt, who was now a board member of Twitter, attempted to hire Mohan as chief product officer.
 Though Mohan nearly accepted, Google paid him US$100 million to remain at the company.
 A former Facebook senior executive also stated that he attempted to hire Mohan while he was at Google.